stsiwo/sts_blogs/README.md

 ### API1
   - testing
      - use testing docker container
+      * if database schema is updated, you need to run ./initial-migration-setup
       - command)
         - docker build --tag=api1:testing --target=testing .
           // at root directory of api1 project